sergtwix/open_rob/README.md

 #### Allow users to pay with crypto directly on your store

-The CryptAPI extension enables your OpenCart store to get receive payments in cryptocurrency, with a simple setup and no sign-ups required.
+The BlockBEE extension enables your OpenCart store to get receive payments in cryptocurrency, with a simple setup and no sign-ups required.

 = Accepted cryptocurrencies & tokens include: =